yucongzh/Laryngoscopic-Image-Segmentation-Toolkit/README.md

 This Github repo is an open-source toolkit and display of the laryngoscopic image segmentation system proposed in our work:

 ## Introduction of the system
 The system produces vocal folds and glottis masks from input laryngoscopic images.
 It has been trained on BAGLS dataset [\[1\]](#ref-1) containing 59250-frame wise glottis annotations extracted from endoscopic high-speed videos (HSV) for glottis segmentation and larynx area object detection.
-The system then segments vocal folds by using image processing methods to extract prompts and appying prompt engineering methods for the prompt-based segmentation anything model (SAM).
+The system then segments vocal folds by using image processing methods to extract prompts and appying prompt engineering methods for the prompt-based segmentation anything model (SAM) [\[2\]](#ref-2).

+As for the evaluation of the system's segmentation accuracy, we use Fehling et al.'s dataset <a id="ref-3"></a>[3], which is the only open-source dataset containing frame wise glottis and vocal fold annotations extracted from HSV.

 ## Segmentation demos
-The following Figure shows several segmentation results on Fehling et al.'s dataset:
+The following Figure shows several segmentation results on Fehling et al.'s dataset <a id="ref-4"></a>[4]:
 ![Page 1](https://github.com/EEugeneS/Laryngoscopic-Image-Segmentation-Toolkit/blob/main/Demos/results.jpg)
 We also improve the system to enable segmentation for laryngoscopic video.
 Here are some examples: